oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 If the document language is given it MUST be tested that a grammar check for the given language does not find any mistakes.
 The test SHALL be skipped if the document language is not set.
-It SHALL fail it the given language is not supported.
+It SHALL fail if the given language is not supported.

 The relevant paths for this test are: